>> Play Areas and Open Space

 Osgodby Duck Pond - newly re-furbished decking platform

-- Sycamore Road Recreation Field and the site previously used as a Toddler site at Sycamore Road are now managed by Selby District Council
+SYCAMORE ROAD - Sycamore Road Recreation Field and the site previously used as a Toddler site at Sycamore Road are now managed by Selby District Council.

-- A new Play Area is planned on the Barley Fields estate near the old River View site, this will be managed by a management company on behalf of the developer.
+BARLEY FIELDS - A new Play Area is planned on the Barley Fields estate near the old River View site, this will be the responsibility of a management company on behalf of the developer.
+Any queries about the new Play Area, the Village Green or grass cutting on the Estate please contact David Wilson Homes.

 Allotments at St Leonards Avenue - currently full.

-Please contact the Council if you want to be added to the waiting list.
+Please contact the Council if you want to be added to the waiting lists.

 Contact either the Allotment Manager on : email@example.com